 The Board shall enter into written contracts with vendors whose bids are selected or authorize an agent on behalf of the Board to execute contracts in accordance with the Contracting Policy.
 Any change orders or amendments to the contract shall be executed by the Board (or it’s designee) and the vendor.

 The provisions of this policy may be waived at any time for any reason by the Board.
 Waiver requests must be submitted, in writing, to the Town Administrator for review and approval, who shall thereafter submit the same to the Board for review and disposition.

+A purchase may exceed an approve purchase order by 10%, but not to exceed $1,000.00, without seeking additional approval as long as the amount exceeding the purchase order is related to the original approved purchase.

 5.2 Exceptions .
 The following exceptions are authorized exceptions to this policy in regards to purchasing.